internet-relay-chat/IRCP/README.md

 ## Threat Scope
 ![](.screens/base.png)

-While IRC is an unfavored chat protocol as of 2023 *(roughly 7,000 networks)*, it still has a beating heart **(over 200,000 users & channels)* with potential for user growth & active development being done on [IRCv3](https://ircv3.net/) protocol implementations.
+While IRC is an unfavored chat protocol as of 2023 *(roughly 7,000 networks)*, it still has a beating heart **(over 3000,000 users & channels)* with potential for user growth & active development being done on [IRCv3](https://ircv3.net/) protocol implementations.

-Point is..it's not going anywhere.

-With that being said, the ability for anyone to be able to do what this project is intend to do, leads way for a lot of potential threats:
+Point is..IRC is not going anywhere.
+With that being said, every network being on the same port leads way for a lot of potential threats:

 * A new RCE is found for a very common IRC bot
 * A new 0day is found for a certain IRCd version
 * Old IRC daemons running versions with known CVE's
 * Tracing users network/channel whereabouts
 * Mass spamming attacks on every network

+Mass scanning *default* ports of services is nothing new & though port 6667 is not a common target, running an IRCd on a **non-standard** port should be the **standard**.
+If we have learned anything in the last 10 years, using standard ports for *anything* is almost always smells like a bad idea.

 ## Todo
 * Built in identd